dineshkummarc/xray-specs/Readme.md

 ## Reset

-Mocks need to be reset after use so that normal functionality is not permanently changed
+**Mocks need to be reset after use** so that normal functionality is not permanently changed

 	namespace.collaborator.reset()

-I decided to make this a manual call because automatically reset on verification can lead to issues when sharing mocks across tests.
+I decided to make this a manual call because automatically resetting on verification can lead to issues when sharing mocks across tests.

 ## Call expectations